Seared albacore tuna steaks with green beans and soft-cooked eggs

 Cook the green beans and eggs

-- Trim the stem ends from the green beans; cut the green beans in half on the diagonal.
+- Trim the stem ends from the green beans; cut in half on the diagonal.

-Return the water to a boil, add the eggs, and cook for 5 minutes (if you prefer hard-boiled eggs, cook for 2 to 3 minutes longer).
-Transfer the eggs to the bowl with the ice water.
-When cool, carefully peel them.
+Return the water to a boil.
+Fill a small bowl with ice water.
+Add the eggs to the boiling water and cook for exactly 5 minutes for soft-cooked (for hard-cooked eggs, cook for 3 to 4 minutes longer).
+Transfer the eggs to the ice water.

-While the eggs cook, prepare the sweet potato.
+While the beans and eggs cook, start the tuna.

 - Coarsely chop the dill.